devx-notes/random/scaling/strategies.md

 ### PACELC Theorem

-The PACELC theorem is an extension to the CAP theorem.
-Both theorems were developed to provide a framework for comparing distributed systems.
+PALCELC and CAP were developed to provide a framework for comparing distributed systems.
+PACELC is an extension to the CAP theorem to address a key limitation of the CAP theorem: it makes no provision for performance or latency.

 > [!NOTE]
-> In a distributed database, there is no way to avoid system partitions.
-A partition is a break in communications—a temporarily delayed or lost connection between nodes.
+> A partition is a break in communications—a temporarily delayed or lost connection between nodes.
+In a distributed database, there is no way to avoid system partitions.
 >
 > - Partition tolerance means that in spite of any number of breakdowns in communication between nodes in the system, the cluster will continue to work.
 > - Although CAP theorem stating a CA distributed database is possible exists, there is currently no true CA distributed database system